-After traveling 1,600 miles, they arrived in what is now the Knife River Indian Villages, and with cold weather approaching, built a fort to spend the winter.
-They named their post Fort Mandan, in honor of their neighbors, and throughout the winter traded and shared information with the tribe.
+After traveling 1,600 miles, they arrived in what is now the Knife River Indian Villages.
+And with winter approaching, they built a fort and planned to continue their travels in the spring.
+Lewis and Clark named their post Fort Mandan, in honor of their neighbors.
+Throughout the winter the travelers visited and shared information with the tribe.

-By 1845, the Mandan and Hidatsa tribes had abandoned their village along the Knife River to form a new village, Like-A-Fish-Hook.
-All the visible evidence that’s left of this great village are the depressions in the ground were the earthen lodges once stood.
+By 1845, the Mandan and Hidatsa tribes had abandoned their villages along the Knife River for a more remote location.
+Now all the visible evidence that’s left of these great villages are the depressions in the ground where the earthen lodges once stood.

 Pets at Knife River Indian Villages

-Leashed pets are welcome to walk the trails and explore the grounds at the Knife River Indian Villages site with you, as long as you pick up after them.
+Leashed pets are welcome to walk the trails and explore the grounds at the Knife River Indian Villages site with you.
 They’re not allowed inside the visitor center or the reconstructed earthen lodge.